 The Mission of the Outdoor Adventure Program is to support the development of healthy, balanced lifestyles for the UMass Lowell community through outdoor recreation activities.
 We aim to provide the university community with fun, inclusive and safe experiences that develop technical skills, environmental stewardship, community and cultivate the personal development of our participants and student staff.
 We generally offer trips that are aimed to include beginner and intermediate skill levels in order that anyone can sign up, be challenged, learn new things and enjoy our trips.

 Below are the trips we offer sorted by activity with specific trips listed under each activity area.
 In the event that we run a trip that has more than one activity we will list that trip under both activities.

 Please complete a waiver before arriving to the trip.
 Please bring a completed paper copy of the medical questionnaire on the day of the trip or pre-trip meeting.
 Both can be found on our Required Participant Forms webpage.

 Departure and return times vary depending on the trip.
 We typically leave between 7-8 a.m. for most weekend trips, and return between 5-6 p.m.
 For trips leaving on Fridays we leave as early as possible depending on the schedules of the group members, typically around 5 p.m.
 For information on the specific departure and return times, first check the trip handout which includes an itinerary.
-Trip handouts can be found on the Trip Calendar page; by clicking the name of the trip you are interested in, you can view a PDF with a lot of trip-specific information on it.
+Trip handouts can be found on the Trip Calendar page.

 Each trip has a physical exertion rating ranging from light, moderate, and vigorous.
 Exertion levels are estimates based off of individuals who regularly fulfill the US Department of Health & Human Services Physical Activity Guidelines and have no major limiting conditions.
 Please contact us if you have any questions or concerns regarding the physical exertion level of any of our trips.